History of Mike Vrabel in Timeline

 January 20, 2018: Hired as Head Coach of Tennessee Titans

-On January 20, 2018, Vrabel was hired as the head coach of the Tennessee Titans on a five-year deal.
+On January 20, 2018, Mike Vrabel was hired as the head coach of the Tennessee Titans.

 September 16, 2018: First Career Win as Head Coach

-On September 16, 2018, Vrabel secured his first career win as a head coach when the Titans beat the Houston Texans 20–17.
+On September 16, 2018, Mike Vrabel won his first career game as a head coach, defeating the Houston Texans 20–17.

-September 30, 2018: Led Titans to Victory over Defending Super Bowl Champions
+September 30, 2018: Victory Over Super Bowl Champion Eagles

-On November 11, 2018, Vrabel beat his former longtime coach Bill Belichick and the New England Patriots in a 34–10 victory.
+On November 11, 2018, Mike Vrabel beat his former coach Bill Belichick and the New England Patriots in a 34–10 victory.

 2018: Hired as Head Coach of Tennessee Titans

-In 2018, Vrabel became the head coach of the Tennessee Titans.
+In 2018, Mike Vrabel became the head coach of the Tennessee Titans.

-In September 2019, Vrabel's son, Carter, committed to play baseball at Wabash Valley College.
+In September 2019, Mike Vrabel's son, Carter, committed to play baseball at Wabash Valley College.

-In the 2020 season, Vrabel led the Titans to an 11-5 record and won the AFC South for the first time since 2008.
+In the 2020 season, Mike Vrabel led the Titans to an 11–5 record and their first AFC South title since 2008, but they lost in the wild card round.

 2021: Named AP Coach of the Year

-In the 2021 season, Vrabel led the Titans to a 12-5 record and the #1 overall seed in the AFC.
-For his performance that season, he was named the AP Coach of the Year.
+In the 2021 season, Mike Vrabel led the Titans to a 12–5 record and the #1 overall seed in the AFC and was named the AP Coach of the Year; however, they lost in the Divisional Round.

 2022: Titans Missed Playoffs

-After the 2023 season, which ended with a 6–11 record, Vrabel was dismissed from the Titans.
+After the 2023 season, which ended with a 6–11 record, Mike Vrabel was dismissed from his position as head coach of the Tennessee Titans.

-March 15, 2024: Signed with Cleveland Browns as Consultant
+March 15, 2024: Signed with the Cleveland Browns as a Consultant

-In 2024, Vrabel served as a consultant for the Cleveland Browns.
+In 2024, Mike Vrabel served as a consultant for the Cleveland Browns.

-January 12, 2025: Hired as Head Coach of the New England Patriots
+January 12, 2025: Hired as the New England Patriots Head Coach

-On January 12, 2025, Vrabel was hired as the head coach of the New England Patriots.
+On January 12, 2025, Mike Vrabel was hired as the head coach of the New England Patriots, replacing Jerod Mayo.

-In 2025, Vrabel was hired as the head coach of the New England Patriots.
+In 2025, Mike Vrabel was hired as head coach of the New England Patriots.